-Little Beaver Historical Society
+Little Beaver Historical Society Podcast

-Northern Beaver County
+Northern Beaver County Farming & Agriculture

-Stories
+Stories for History

 A family legacy – W. Earl and Ada Wagoner bought the farm in Darlington, Pennsylvania in 1949.
 Before that it was owned for more than 100 years by the Kane family, who at one point were said to have raised one thousand head of sheep on the land.
 Before that, it was owned by the White family.

-The farm today is one again in transition.
-Glenn E. passed away in January 2021 at age 89.
-He was still helping out with farm work and bossing everyone around up until the very end.
 It was recently taken over by the third and fourth generation of Wagoners, Glenn L., and his son, Chris, and their wives, Janice and Rachel.
 Other family members still help out as needed, and the fifth generation is being raised as we speak.

 The goal now is to maintain the farm’s history and family legacy while also ushering the operation into the future, so that it will still be here and viable for years to come.